3 Reasons Why You Should

 The mammogram procedure involves placing each breast between two compression paddles that squeeze the tissue slightly to obtain clear images.
 But our state-of-the-art scanning equipment uses curved paddles that improve your comfort during the procedure.
 And our 3D Genius Mammography device requires just four seconds of compression to get highly detailed images of your breast tissue.

-Like a CT scan, the mammogram procedure exposes your breast tissue to a very small amount of radiation.
-But experts agree that the ability to detect breast cancer early through mammogram outweighs the small radiation exposure involved in the screening test.
+Like a CT scan, the mammogram procedure exposes your breast tissue to a tiny amount of radiation.
+But experts agree that the ability to detect breast cancer early through mammograms outweighs the small radiation exposure involved in the screening test.

-Mammogram also is safe right now, during the COVID-19 situation.
-We are taking maximum precautions to safeguard the health of our patients and our staff members by:
+[Updated Sept 2021] Many people are asking if mammograms during COVID are safe, especially since the emergence of the Delta and other variants.
+At Premier, we are taking maximum precautions to safeguard the health of our patients and our staff members by:

 - Maintaining cleaning logs in every department to ensure every surface in every room gets disinfected on a schedule